forwarder/meteor-wizard/README.md

-forwarder:autoform-wizard
+AutoForm Wizard
 =============

-A wizard component for AutoForm.
+AutoForm Wizard is a multi step form component for AutoForm.

 ## Installation